-Just over a year ago, I made the most reckless and outlandish decision that I have made in my 49 years.
+Almost four years ago, I made the most reckless and outlandish decision that I have made in my 51 years.
 It was the scariest thing that I have ever done, and it had the potential to end in total disaster.
+It was utterly terrifying.

 It was also one of the best decisions that I have ever made.

 When I accepted the role as Salesforce implementor for a finserv business, having absolutely no CRM or Salesforce experience or training, it was a wonderfully crazy thing to do – right?
 It seemed that both our CEO, Neil Moodley, and myself had taken leave of our senses.